-EDUC-260 Educational Psychology (formerly PSYC-201)
+EDUC-260 Educational Psychology 3 credits

 Educational Psychology is an advanced course which surveys current psychological research and theory to address issues of teaching and learning.
-Instruction will focus on developmental theories, research methods, classroom management, and instructional techniques.
-The course will utilize readings, films, lectures, guest speakers, and small group projects, and is well suited for anyone interested in learning more about children, schools, learning, and/or teaching.
+Instruction will focus on developmental theories, research methods, class-room management, and instructional techniques.
+The course will utilize readings, lectures, guest speakers, and small group projects, and is well suited for anyone interested in learning more about children, schools, learning, and/or teaching.
 This course meets the Maryland State Department of Education Human Learning requirement for an initial certificate in Early Childhood Education, Elementary Education and Secondary Education.
-Prerequisite: PSYC-101.
+A 15-hour Field Experience outside of class time is required.
+Students are placed in a Howard County Public School or may use a K-12 school where they are employed.
+Prerequisite: Eligible to enroll in ENGL-101.
 (3 hours weekly)